keotl/fortiori/README.md

 # Fortiori
 A proof of concept for adding syntactic sugar to FORTRAN.
-The goal of _fortiori_ is to provide a friendlier syntax for FORTRAN afficionados while still producing mostly-compliant FORTRAN code which can then be compiled normally using gfortran and the like.
+The goal of _fortiori_ is to provide a friendlier syntax for FORTRAN enthusiasts while still producing mostly-compliant FORTRAN code which can then be compiled normally using gfortran and the like.